anishjoshi1999/CodeCareerNepal-Client/README.md

    git push origin feature/your-feature
    ```

-7. Open a pull request on the original repository.
-Clearly describe your changes and reference any related issues.
+7. Submit a pull request to the 'dev' branch of this repository, ensuring that your changes are clearly described and any relevant issues are referenced.

 ## Code Style and Guidelines